 - Toys (for children)

-Are you considering to travel to an Islamic country, such as Jordan?
+Are you considering to travel to an Islamic country?
 While it can be a beneficial cultural experience for international travelers, it also brings some restrictions.
 Make sure to check out my article on visiting an Islamic country during Ramadan.